rishav1172/bse-bhavdata-viewer/frontend/README.md

 ## Update Axion Endpoint URL

-### To generate static filesand miinified file for production
+### To generate static and minified file for production
 ```
 npm run build
 ```